hypercore-protocol/cli/README.md

 General Commands:

-  hyp info {urls...} - Show information about one (or more) hypers. hyp host {urls...} - Sync and host hyper data. hyp create {drive|bee} - Create a new hyperdrive or hyperbee.
+  hyp info [urls...] - Show information about one (or more) hypers. hyp seed {urls...} - Download and make hyper data available to the network. hyp unseed {urls...} - Stop making hyper data available to the network. hyp create {drive|bee} - Create a new hyperdrive or hyperbee.

 Hyperdrive Commands: